vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

       # the jdbc driver, recommended to leave this as is
       driver = "org.mariadb.jdbc.Driver"

-      # the URL used to create the schema, typically this will be without the "database" name
-      migration-url = "jdbc:mariadb://localhost:19002/?user=root&password=pass"

       # the main connection URL
       url = "jdbc:mariadb://localhost:19002/vinyldns?user=root&password=pass"